-Recently we decided to tackle a 4 mile circular route from the Plough and Harrow in Monknash, which took us past an array of landscapes, from woodland to meandering brooks and waterfalls to small coves and clifftop views.
-(For a free PDF of the walk and thorough directions please contact me below).
+Recently we decided to tackle a 4 mile circular route from the Plough and Harrow in Monknash.
+The walk took us past an array of landscapes, from woodland to meandering brooks and waterfalls to small coves and clifftop views.
+(You can download a free PDF of the Monknash walk below).

-We parked at the Plough and Harrow pub, in Monknash, worth a visit in its own right with a selection of real ales, hearty food and packed full of character with its beams and open inglenook fireplaces.
+We parked at the Plough and Harrow pub, in Monknash.
+The pub is worth a visit in its own right.
+It is packed with character, think exposed beams and inglenook fireplaces, and serves a selection of real ales and tasty hearty food.
 The pub dates back to 1383 and was recently used in the series the ‘Fall and Decline’ starring Jack Whitehall.
 For sunnier days there is also a decent beer garden where you can dine alfresco.

 Clambering over the first of many stiles brought us into a field where we were lucky enough to see some sheep with some gorgeous little lambs.

 There were also some ruins, which are apparently of a monastic grange.

 By walking straight across the field, we came to another stone stile which we climbed over and this brought us into a woodland area which provided some welcomed shelter from the heat of the sun.

 We followed the babbling brook on it’s journey to the sea.
 Throughout this section of the walk, we were rewarded with plentiful bluebells, more ruins and some wonderful waterfalls.

 Eventually the stream brought us to our first glimpse of the sea.
 We continued on this path until we came to a small pebbled cove and some magnificent rock formations.